Hermann Merkin: Charity work

 Merkin was a founder of the Fifth Avenue Synagogue on the Upper East Side near Central Park, together with his father, Leib Merkin and Henry Hirsh.
 He and his wife Ulla, sponsored the well-known Merkin Concert Hall in New York City and also gave generously to Mount Sinai Hospital, Yeshiva University- sponsoring a chair in memory of his father Leib Merkin and a college in memory of his late father-in-law, Isaac Breuer.
 The school (IBC) or Isaac Breuer College of Hebraic Studies is an undergraduate program at Yeshiva University, where he served on the board of trustees for over three decades, even holding the position of chairman for a short time.
 He also gave generously to and many other Jewish charities; the Merkins were particularly interested in furthering Jewish education through philanthropic gifts.

 Death

 Merkin died at age 91, in New York City, of congestive heart failure.

-He is the father of noted businessman and Bernie Madoff associate J. Ezra Merkin, and of writer and critic Daphne Merkin.
+He is the father of noted businessman J. Ezra Merkin, and of writer and critic Daphne Merkin.